 Moreover, the Committee looked into the effectiveness of information technology and controls of various branches, units, applications and services.
-It reviewed and discussed with Management how issues uncovered during internal audit are addressed in a timely manner and prevented from recurring in the future.
+It reviewed and discussed with Management how issues uncovered during internal audit are timely addressed and prevented from recurring in the future.